scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Later in time, you can amend the original case class definition to, say, add an optional `address` field.
 You
  * add a new field `address` and a custom `withAddress` method,
- * update the public `apply` method in the companion object to initialize all the fields,
+ * add a new `apply` method to the companion object to initialize all the fields and adjust the old `apply`,
  * tell MiMa to [ignore](https://github.com/lightbend/mima#filtering-binary-incompatibilities) changes to the class constructor.
 This step is necessary because MiMa does not yet ignore changes in private class constructor signatures (see [#738](https://github.com/lightbend/mima/issues/738)).
  * (Scala 2) add the new field to the `copy` method
  * (Scala 3) add a new case to the `fromProduct` method in the companion object